We Buy Cars With Mechanical Problems

 Use Junk Car Medics to Sell Your Car With Mechanical Problems

 If your car’s mechanical problem is the reason you decide to sell your car, it doesn’t have to be the reason selling your car is hard.
 Dealing with low ball offers and hagglers can be a major headache when you are selling a car with a mechanical problem.
-Dealerships will give you the least amount possible if anything, and explaining the issues to every private buyer that inquires is time-consuming.
+Dealerships will give you the least amount possible if anything, and explaining the issues to every inquiring private buyer is time-consuming.

 Junk Car Medics will buy your car regardless of any of these mechanical problems.
-You can get a top-dollar estimate, have your car towed away if it is within our towing zone, and have a guaranteed payment within 1-2 days.
+You can get a top-dollar estimate, have your car towed away for free if it is within our towing zone, and have a guaranteed payment within 1-2 days.
 Have us buy your vehicle and use the cash to purchase the new one you have had your eye on!

 How Do I Get Rid of My Car with Mechanical Problems?